Keerthanachinnu/TSFrestAPI/README.md

 # TSFrestAPI
-This is a Library project which is developed using SPRING BOOT.
+This is a bookstore project which is developed using SPRING BOOT.

 IDE used-SPRING TOOL SUITE